 WOTP Radio Podcast Ft.
-The Spiral Electric (Friday, Apr 19th)
+Panoram (Friday, June 14th)

 In this episode, San Francisco singer/songwriter Bob Hillman drops by the studio for a live chat and acoustic performance of songs off his brand new LP, “Some of Us Are Free, Some of Us are Lost.”
 Bob talks about how his stint as a corporate marketer has helped him navigate the world of social media promotion for his new material, and how his songwriting has changed over the decades.
 Plus, loads of brand new music, and a phone interview with San Francisco’s Micropixie about her new project “Dark Sight of the Moon.”
 Don’t miss this one!